sovity/edc-ce/docs/deployment-guide/goals/production/4.2.0/README.md

 ## About this Guide

-This is a productive deployment guide for self-hosting a function sovity CE EDC Connector or MDS CE EDC Connector.
+This is a productive deployment guide for self-hosting a functional sovity CE EDC Connector or MDS CE EDC Connector.

 ## Requirements